 Les Mills is less of a cycling app and more for all-round fitness.
 The flashy app offers over 800 workouts, including spin classes, cross-fit and yoga.
 The other apps featured here are all about cycling, whereas Les Mills offers a much broader appeal, with classes suitable for riders and racers as well as the rest of the family.

 One strength of Les Mills on demand is the ability to stream it to your TV, using Apple TV, Chromecast or Amazon Firestick.
 Cyclists of all ages and abilities should look to broaden their workout and build all-round strength and flexibility.
 While Les Mills may not have training plans or performance monitoring, the workouts featured are enough to help strengthen your core and upper-body, which makes it worth considering if you can’t face another turbo session (or don’t have a set!).
 Even better, all Halfords customers can sign up for a 25% discounted rate – only £8.95 per month using this exclusive link.

-Stay safe, enjoy your indoor training and if you’d like to share your photos with us use #ReadyFor on Instagram or Twitter @Halfords_UK if you’re looking for more accessories be sure to check out our wide range of turbo trainer accessories online.
+Stay safe, enjoy your indoor training, and hit the warmer months in the cycling form of your life!
+If you’re looking for more accessories be sure to check out our wide range of turbo trainer accessories online.